AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ---
 # What is [!DNL Live Search]?

-Powered by [Adobe Sensei](https://www.adobe.com/sensei.html), [!DNL Live Search] uses artificial intelligence and machine-learning algorithms to perform a deep analysis of aggregated visitor data.
-This data, when combined with your Adobe Commerce catalog, results in a relevant and personalized shopping experience.

-[!DNL Live Search] replaces the standard search capabilities in Adobe Commerce.
+[!DNL Live Search] is an extension that replaces the standard search capabilities in Adobe Commerce.
 The [!DNL Live Search] extension is installed with Composer and connects your [!DNL Commerce] installation to the [!DNL Live Search] [service](../landing/saas.md).
 When it is configured, the default search text field is replaced with the [!DNL Live Search] text field. [!DNL Live Search] also installs the Product Listing Page (PLP) widget, which provides robust filtering capabilities when browsing search results.

 With [!DNL Live Search], you can:

 - Create meaningful search experiences to help shoppers and buyers find what they want with as little effort as possible.
 - Take advantage of AI-powered dynamic faceting and re-ranking of search results in response to in-session shopper behaviors.
-- Use a lightweight SaaS-based service that offers easy updates and is included in your license, reducing TCO.
+- Use a lightweight SaaS-based service that offers easy updates and is included in your license, reducing total cost of ownership.
-- Get technical by enabling graphQL API, headless flexibility, API sandbox environments, ultra fast SaaS; storefront widget optionality.
+- Get technical by enabling graphQL API, headless flexibility, API sandbox environments, and ultra fast SaaS.

 ## Architecture